 This is a photo of where the Slesse Mountain Trail comes out, 7.9km up the Slesse Creek logging road.
 There is a log and flagging in the corner of the parking area.
 The trail follows a roadbed for the 3km leading to the road.
 From the base of the last gully, it took us 4 hours and about 4500 steep vertical feet to get to our car we had left near the trailhead the day before.
 (Photo taken the day before the climb.)

 Parking at the trailhead for the Slesse Mountain Trail.
 When we planted our car the day before, we were not sure we were at the right trailhead until a pair of hikers coming down from Slesse assured us we were in the right place.
 (Photo taken the day before the climb.)

 Clint likes to take photos too, it’s great!
 Many of the photos in this trip report were taken by Clint.
-And thanks to Clint for driving all the way from California to climb Slesse with me, and for letting me have any booty we collected.
+And thanks to Clint for driving all the way from California to climb Slesse with me, and for letting me have the fixed nuts we cleaned off the route.
 Clint’s a great climbing partner!

 (These photos were taken at the same time, just before the pitch leading to the giant bivy ledge.
 Turns out the time settings on our cameras were only 1 second out of sync.
 Once I climbed with someone whose camera was 13 hours out of sync, which made coordinating the shots a bit difficult!)

 6000ft up and 5500 ft down, a long day….